bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

    - OS - The OS selected for this template/ISO.
    - General Information - The settings saved for this template/ISO: size, creation date, type, hypervisor, other settings.
    - Download URL - The URL provided for this template/ISO.
 Next to it you can see the "Copy" icon |copy icon|.
 Click it to copy the URL to clipboard and then paste it in the address line.
-..  - Group - Template/ISO group.
+   - Group - Shows the template/ISO group if it is enabled via the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#template-groups>.
 You can change the group by clicking "Edit" |edit icon|.
 Choose an existing group in the appeared window and click "ASSIGN" to assign the template/ISO to the selected group.
+     You can remove the template/ISO from the group.
+Select the "Remove from the group <group name>" option and click "REMOVE".

 .. _static/Images_Temp_Details_GroupEdit1.png

-..
-From this window, you can remove the template/ISO from the group.
-Select the "Remove from the group <group name>" option and click "REMOVE".

 .. _static/Images_Temp_Details_GroupRemove1.png

 2. Zones tab - Shows the zone where the template/ISO is available.
 If the zone has "Yes" for the *Ready* status, the template/ISO can be used for VM creation.